The Road to Art International Residency Program – Component 1: Prospecting

 How many applications will be accepted?

-The number of applications accepted by the Conseil varies based on the available budget, the number of applications received, and an evaluation of the project’s artistic impact and the relevance.
+The number of project applications accepted by the Conseil varies based on the available budget, the number of applications received and project evaluations according to the program criteria.

 Who is ineligible to apply?